-The City's LCP has a number of policies designed to provide coastal access and recreation in South Palisades.
-In particular, the LCP requires dedication of a bluff-top open space park, adequate vertical access, access signs, and adequate parking for development proposed in this area.
+In addition to the Coastal Act, the City's LCP also has a number of policies designed to provide coastal access and recreation in the South Palisades area of the City.
+In particular, the LCP requires dedication of a blufftop open space park, adequate vertical access, access signs, and adequate parking for development proposed in this area.
 Applicable LCP policies and standards include: